artemdru/draggr/README.md

 This is triggered by a `mouseup` event on a time increment while there is a task in the `mouse-container-component`, which is stored in the `selectedTask` variable of the `task-service`.

-Since tasks on the calendar are rendered by `time-increments`, first we should adress logic in time increment occupation. `moveTask()` is triggered in the `time-increment-service`, which will move any tasks out of the way (by recursively using the same `moveTask()` method), handle unoccupying any previous time increments the moved task occupied, and finally occupy the target time increments.
+Since tasks on the calendar are rendered by `time-increments`, first we should address logic in time increment occupation. `moveTask()` is triggered in the `time-increment-service`, which will move any tasks out of the way (by recursively using the same `moveTask()` method), handle unoccupying any previous time increments the moved task occupied (in this case, not relevant since we unoccupied our time increments when the task was moved to `mouse-container`), and finally occupy the target time increments.

 'Occupying' time increments simply means to assign their `occupantID` to that of the task's `id`, setting their `isOccupied` bool to true, and rendering a task by receiving via the `taskSubscription` (after a task's `date` has been changed to the time increment's `date`).
 Tasks will only render on the time increment they were dropped on - the other time increments the task occupies won't actually render anything, the task rendered by the time increment will simply overflow atop of them.
 These time increments, however are accounted for and occupied by logic in the `moveTask()` method, receiving from the `time-increment-service` via `incSubscription`.